d3lio/mrend/README.md

 Each presentation has its own such properties and you won't have to remember to pass them every time you need to rebuild the presentation.

-The above example declares two properties - the `title` and the `output`.
+The above example declares two properties - the `title` and the `outputDir`.
 The former is your presentation's title.
-The latter is the file in which `mrend` will generate the presentation.
+The latter is the folder in which `mrend` will generate the presentation.
+It is relative to you current working directory.

 To see the whole set of properties go to [example.md](example.md)